© 2013-2019 by Zack Smith. All rights reserved.

 FrugalWidgets is meant mainly for hobby projects.

-FrugalWidgets runs on multiple platforms, including:
+FrugalWidgets currently runs on these platforms, including:

 - MacOS (using OpenGL or X)